shikhir-arora/karma-simple/README.md

 Visit this link to add the bot to your server.

 Next, **edit the index.js file to reflect the proper token at the top.** The default folder for the localstorage that will store the karma as individial files as the string name with the integer karma (negative/positive) stored is "cache", which can be changed in index.js.

+**Add the prefix (some character) for karma lookups (see Usage - Karma Lookups below) under const PREFIX='';**

-Once done - save this file.
+Once done adding the token & prefix, save index.js.

 # Run